ubernostrum/interviewer-hell/README.rst

 **I've seen some of these before!
 Why didn't you credit people?**

-All the code in this repository (at least, as of when it was first published) was written by me without reference to any other solutions.
-When relevant I've credited sources for the first place I saw a particular idea.
+When the basic idea that led to one of the solutions here came from someone else, I've credited it; all the code in this repository, however, was written by me.
 But great minds tend to think alike, as the saying goes, and I wouldn't be surprised to find someone else coming up with similar solutions to stock problems.

 **Can I contribute a new question or a new solution to this repository?**